WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/02-milton.md

 - HPC systems typically provide login nodes and a set of compute nodes.
 - Files saved on one node are available on all nodes.
-- Milton has multiple different file systems that have different policies.
+- Milton has multiple different file systems that have different policies and characteristics.
 - Throughout a research project, research data may move between file systems according to backup and retention requirements, and to improve performance.
 ::::::::::::::::::::::::::::::::::::::::::::::::